dikhan/dropwizard-header-metric/README.md

 ## Examples

 The library contains a sample application already set up to work with the bundle.
-The application yml file is configured to trace certain headers and the HelloWorldResource @Path("/hello-world") @GET sayHelloWorld() endpoint is annotated with the custom annotation thus anytime the endpoint is called with some of the headers configured we should see the specific header counter incresed.
+The application yml file is configured to trace certain headers and the HelloWorldResource @Path("/hello-world") @GET sayHelloWorld() endpoint is annotated with the custom annotation thus anytime the endpoint is called with some of the headers configured we should see the specific header counter increased.

 For info purposes, the applicaiton will log on start up the headers that are registered per end point.
 The following shows a sneak peak of the print out: